Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited.
-This example depicts a malicious HTTP POST request:
+Below is a conceptual example of how the vulnerability might be exploited.
+This pseudocode represents an unauthorized API request that triggers the arbitrary code execution.

 Content-Type: application/json